House of Commons staff guidance on handling requests for information

 - Out of Office messages give an alternative email address

-- Any FOI request received by teams are sent immediately to IRIS
+- Any FOI requests received by teams are sent immediately to IRIS

 - More detailed guidance, including more information about refusals and exemptions